-Dr. Leo Simpson is an Assistant Professor at Baylor College of Medicine and is board-certified in Interventional Cardiology, Electrophysiology and Advanced Heart Failure and cardiac transplant.
+Dr. Leo Simpson is an Associate Professor at Baylor College of Medicine and is board-certified in Interventional Cardiology, Electrophysiology and Advanced Heart Failure and cardiac transplant.
 Show full bio

 Dr. Simpson earned his medical degree and completed his residency at the All India Institute of Medical Sciences.
 His extensive training included residency in Internal Medicine at Emory University followed by Cardiology and Interventional Cardiology fellowship at St. Luke’s Episcopal Hospital/Texas Heart Institute and then Cardiac Electrophysiology at Baylor University Medical Center in Dallas.
 He is affiliated with Texas Heart Institute at Baylor St. Luke’s Medical Center and an active member of the Heart Failure and Cardiac Transplantation team at the Texas Heart Institute.